FaizanFarooq3/Culinary-Geospatial-Data-Analytics/README.md

 - **listed_in(type)** - type of meal
 - **listed_in(city)** - neighborhood in which the restaurant is listed

+### Dependencies
+- Python 3.x
+- Jupyter Notebook
+- Required libraries:
+    - pandas
+    - numpy
+    - plotly
+    - seaborn
+    - matplotlib

+## Methodology

+This project uses a variety of analytical methods, including clustering, regression analysis, and heatmap generation, to explore the relationships between restaurant types, costs, ratings, and location data.
+These methods were chosen to gain a deeper understanding of how demographic factors affect restaurant success.

 ## Data Analysis Using Python

 Work flow of process: